 - Provide some valuable tips and tricks for homeowners, sellers, and buyers.

 - Share “did you know” information as an industry insider.

-Posting regularly is useless unless you are posting with a purpose and making your content relevant to those on your friends list.
+Posting regularly is useless unless you are posting with a purpose.
 Also, remember that word choice matters.
 Use some of the keywords from your website in your Facebook posts to increase CTRs.
 On Facebook, engaging your friends list is more important than selling your services.

 Instead of building your content around attracting likes, shares, and comments, build your Facebook page around your content.
 In other words, focus on the quality of the content that you post on Facebook.
 If you are working hard to make your posts engaging, fun, and interesting, the likes and shares will come.

-Your website should be a great source of content about buying, selling and investing in your particular market; you can share this content to provide insights into the market.
+Your website should be a great source of content about buying, selling and investing in your particular market; you can share these types of content to provide insights on the market.
 On the other hand, the local Visitor’s Bureau, Chamber of Commerce, and websites for local attractions often have great, sharable resources regarding the community.

 According to the study by Infographics, longer posts get more shares but very short or very long posts get more likes.
 Consider what your goal is from each post; do you want more likes or more shares?
 If it is a listing, you definitely want more shares.
 If it is informative or fun, you definitely want more likes.